We know barstools | Free Shipping

 A few of our customers had problems with their pets chewing or scratching their wooden stools, but this won’t happen on a metal stool — pets can’t (and don’t want to) chew through metal!

 These look beautiful with granite, Formica, Corian, and other high-end countertops.
-They also provide a nice contrast if you have a lot of wood in the room, for instance wood cabinets, wood floors, etc. They add another dimension to the room and make everything pop.
+They also provide a nice contrast if you have a lot of wood in the room, for instance, wood cabinets, wood floors, etc. They add another dimension to the room and make everything pop.

-Metal stools also give you more variety in color than wood, which helps you to create beautiful contrast in your kitchen or home bar.
+Metal stools also give you more variety in color than wood, which helps you to create a beautiful contrast in your kitchen or home bar.